ElevatorPitchEssentials.com > Elevator Pitch 101

 By virtue of design, luck, or connections, they come face to face with the person who can help them achieve their goal; who can help them sell their Solution, regardless of whether it is an idea, product, service, project, book, script, or themselves.

 The problem is too few people are prepared to deal with such a situation.
-They haven’t considered what they would do, much less prepared something to say or rehearsed saying it.
+They haven’t considered what they would say, much less prepared something to say or rehearsed saying it.

 As a result, instead of capitalizing on the opportunity, they just let it walk out the door.